sasstools/sass-lint/README.md

 #### Specify a config

-Below is an example of the command being used to load a config `-c app/config/.sass-lint.yml` file show errors and warnings on the command line and target a glob pattern `**/*.scss` being used.
+Below is an example of the command being used to load a config `-c app/config/.sass-lint.yml` file, show errors and warnings on the command line, and target a glob pattern `**/*.scss`:

 ```
 sass-lint -c app/config/.sass-lint.yml '**/*.scss' -v -q